corbintuason-coding/event-creator/README.md

 # 🗓 Event Creator - Laravel Vue

-The event creator is a project made by John Corbin Tuason.
-This project will serve as his submission for the Appetiser Pre-Hire Coding Challenge.
+The event creator is a project made by John Corbin Tuason using Laravel for the Backend, and VueJS for the Frontend

 ## 🌍 Deployed Website